Paklock/HackRF1/Create-a-simple-app.md

     }
 };
 ```
-Note that the number following the "option_x" string value, should be the value that you could retrive from the optionField with the function `my_optionsField.selected_index_value();`
+Note that the number following the "option_x" string value, should be the value that you could retrieve from the optionField with the function `my_optionsField.selected_index_value();`
 #### Waveform

 #### VuMeter